How do I dispute an error on my checking account consumer report?

 For Early Warning Services, LLC, you can write or call: Early Warning Services, LLC 16552 North 90th Street, Suite 100 Scottsdale, AZ 85260 (800) 325-7775

 2. Next, file a dispute with the bank or credit union that provided the information to the checking account reporting company.
-You should be able to find this information on your report.

 If the investigation does not resolve the dispute to your satisfaction, you also have the right to send a brief statement explaining why you think the record is inaccurate to the checking account reporting company to keep in your file.
 The reporting company must include your statement about disputed information in a report it issues about you.
 You can also submit a complaint to the CFPB.